apache/sling-site/README.md

 ### "Looks easy" (famous last words)
 * Move images and other files to /assets and convert their links
 * Enumerate child pages in documentation/tutorials-how-tos.html -> replace with a manually generated list? or use tags to mark and select that content.
-* Tables are broken in project-information.html for example -> replace with HTML tables copied from the current site?
-Looks like pegdown doesn't do tables.
 * Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references -> replace with copies of those titles and excerpts, or use tags to mark and select
 * Fix remaining `refs.` links -> those are probably broken anyway